-If you hold Ordinary Shares registered with our registrar, BNP Paribas Securities Services, you are considered the shareholder of record with respect to those Ordinary Shares and will receive these proxy materials directly from us.
+If you hold Ordinary Shares registered with our registrar, BNP Paribas Securities Services, you are considered the shareholder of record with respect to those Ordinary Shares and will receive the Notice of Internet Availability and, if requested, other proxy materials directly from us.

-If you hold ADSs in your own name registered on the books of the Depositary, you are considered the registered holder of the ADSs and will receive these proxy materials from the Depositary.
-If you hold ADSs through a broker, bank or other nominee, you are considered the beneficial owner of the ADSs and you will receive the proxy materials from your broker, bank or other nominee.
+If you hold ADSs in your own name registered on the books of the Depositary, you are considered the registered holder of the ADSs and will receive the Notice of Internet Availability and, if requested, other proxy materials from the Depositary.
+If you hold ADSs through a broker, bank or other nominee, you are considered the beneficial owner of the ADSs and you will receive the Notice of Internet Availability and, if requested, other proxy materials from your broker, bank or other nominee.